0xgh057r3c0n/0xgh057r3c0n/README.md

 ---

 ### 🎓 Certifications
+- **i there, I'm Gaurav Bhattacharjee!
+I'm a Web Application Penetration Tester from assam with 2 years of field expertise.
+My primary focus is on identifying and addressing security vulnerabilities in web applications using a wide range of advanced tools and techniques.
+I'm passionate about contributing to the cybersecurity community and continuously improving my skills in penetration testing, vulnerability assessment, Python, and more.**
 - **Ethical Hacking / Web Application Security** - Axom Security
 - **Ethical Hacker Essentials** - EC-Council
 - **Network Defense Essentials** - EC-Council